csc-training/high-level-gpu-programming/docs/06-kokkos.md

 # Kokkos memory management
 - Kokkos supports using raw pointers as well as buffers (Kokkos Views)
-- With raw pointers, one can simple allocate memory by
+- With raw pointers, one can simply allocate memory by
 ```
 Kokkos::kokkos_malloc(n * sizeof(int)); // n is the size of the allocation in ints
 ```